CYBEX-P/cybex/cybexweb/static/docPages/html/_sources/README.md.txt

 - cybexweb/graph/src/components/SplashScreen/SplashScreen.jsx
   - Component used to render a splash screen during loading states.

-The following files/directories are not component source code but are still relevant to the clientside source-code:
+The following files/directories are not source code for React components, but are still relevant to the front end operation:

 - cybexweb/graph/src/testdata
   - Contains files used for testing the application when the backend Python code is not running.
 This is useful when running npm start, where the react code is run completely independently of the rest of the application.
 These files provide hardcoded values for mock data that the React code can use in the place of actual backend calls.